arisolgo/Stopwatch/README.md

 # Stop Watch

-This project is made it in React Js using some tools like storybook and state management with Redux.
+This project was made in React Js using some tools like storybook and state management with Redux.